 In the years leading up to his death he busied himself writing his memoirs but, unfortunately, he didn’t survive to see them published.
 He married Annie O’Rourke of Drumkeeran, Dromahair, County Leitrim, in Ballintogher parish church on 16th August 1920.
 They had two sons and four daughters.
 He died in 1953 at the relatively young age of sixty-four and is buried beside his wife who predeceased him by five years in Glasnevin Cemetery where a simple headstone marks his final resting place.

 Fr Anthony Gaughan, historian and author of numerous books, and a native of Listowel, published “The Memoirs of Constable Jeremiah Mee, RIC” in 1975 with the cooperation of Jeremiah’s daughter who had possession of her father’s papers.

 A Memorial Plaque was unveiled in his memory in his native parish of Glenamaddy in 1989 to mark the centenary of his birth.
 He is remembered with respect and admiration in Glenamaddy where he spent his formative years.
 He exemplified courage, patriotism, perseverance and selflessness in the face of brutality and intimidation.
-He made huge personal sacrifices in pursuit of Irish freedom and justice and he deserves to be remembered and honoured as a national hero who provided vital leadership at great cost to himself and his family in one of the most challenging times in Irish history.
+He made huge personal sacrifices in pursuit of Irish freedom and social justice and he deserves to be remembered and honoured as a national hero who provided vital leadership at great personal cost in one of the most challenging times in Irish history.

 Author: Pat Keaveny